(Full time) 2022 start

 Criminal Justice and Criminal Law LLM

-This programme will enable you to develop a sophisticated knowledge of current issues in criminal justice and criminal law in the UK and across the globe.
-It combines cutting-edge compulsory modules with a wide range of optional modules allowing you to tailor your degree to your own particular interests.
+This course combines cutting-edge compulsory modules with a wide range of optional modules that allow you to tailor your degree to your own personal interests.

 Throughout the course we’ll encourage you to: